 A large Christian village, of well-built stone houses, standing on a high ridge, with a view on the west extending to the sea.
 It stands amongst gardens and olive-yards, and has three springs to the south and one on the west; on the north there are three more, within a mile from the village.
 On the east there is a well.
 There are rock-cut tombs to the north-east with well-cut entrances, but completely blocked with rubbish.
 In the village is a Greek church, and on the east a Latin convent and a Protestant schoolhouse, all modern buildings.
 The village lands areWakuf, or ecclesiastical property, belonging to the Haram of Jerusalem.
 About a quarter of the inhabitants are Roman Catholics, the rest Orthodox Greeks.[21]

-Following thecreation of the State of Israel and theensuing conflict, Jordan seized the part of Palestine they named the West Bank.
-This included Ramallah.
-The West Bank was relatively peaceful during the years ofJordanian rule between 1948 and 1967, with its residents enjoying freedom of movement between theWest Bank, Jordan,Lebanon, and Syria.
+Following thecreation of the State of Israel and theensuing conflict, Jordan seized part of the territory, which they named the West Bank, which included Ramallah.
 Jordan annexed the West Bank, applying its national law to the conquered territory.
-However, many Palestinians were jailed for being members of "illegal political parties", which included thePalestine Communist Party and other socialist and pro-independence groups.
-By 1953, Ramallah's population had doubled, but the economy and infrastructure could not accommodate the influx of poor villagers.
+The West Bank was relatively peaceful during the years ofJordanian occupation between 1948 and 1967, with its residents enjoying freedom of movement between theWest Bank, Jordan,Lebanon, and Syria.
+However, many Palestinians were arrested and jailed for being members of "illegal political parties", which included thePalestine Communist Party, and other socialist and pro-independence groups.
+The city's population had doubled by 1953, but the economy and infrastructure could not accommodate the influx of poor villagers.
 Natives of Ramallah began to emigrate, primarily to the United States.
-By 1956, about one fourth of Ramallah's 6,000 natives had left, with Arabs from the surrounding towns and villages (particularlyHebron) buying the homes and land the émigrés left behind.[citation needed]
+About one fourth of Ramallah's 6,000 natives had left by 1956, with Arabs from the surrounding towns and villages (particularlyHebron) buying the homes and land the émigrés left behind.[citation needed]

 During theSix-Day War in 1967,Israel captured Ramallah from Jordan, imposing a military closure and conducting a census a few weeks later.
 Every person registered in the census was given an Israeli identity card which allowed the bearer to continue to reside there.
-Those who were abroad during the census lost their residency rights.[32]
-For residents of Ramallah, the situation had now been reversed.
-For the first time in 19 years, residents could freely visit Israel and theGaza Strip and engage in commerce there.
+Those who were abroad during the census lost their residency rights.[24]
+Because of Israeli control of the West Bank and Gaza Strip, for the first time in 19 years, residents of Ramallah could freely visit theGaza Strip, as well as Israel, and engage in commerce there.

 Unlike the Jordanians, Israel did not offer citizenship to the residents.
 Ramallah residents were issued permits to work in Israel, but did not gain the rights associated with Israeli citizenship.
 The city remained under Israeli military rule for more than four decades.
 TheIsraeli Civil Administration (CA), established in 1981, was in charge of civilian and day-to-day services such as issuing permission to travel, build, export or import, and host relatives from abroad.[25]
 The CA reprinted Jordanian textbooks for distribution in schools but did not update them.
 The CA was in charge of tax collection and land expropriation, which sometimes included Israeli seizure of olive groves that Arab villagers had tended for generations.[26][27]